 These types of slow cookers come with a non-stick metal pot with deep sides.
 The good thing about these types of cookers is that they can perform the task of both a round and oval shaped slow cooker.
 They can accommodate a rectangular shaped roast and does well for large baking and deserts.
-Stews, casseroles and soups are not left out as they can be perfectly made with these types of slow cookers.
+Stews, casseroles and soups are not left out as they can be perfect dishes with these types of slow cookers.

 In choosing slow cookers based on their capacity or how many people it can feed, let’s consider the following: